 The key motivation of our group is to understand microbial activities in the environment at a fundamental level, to understand how microbial communities are influenced by human activities and how we can apply microbial processes for improving the quality of our living environment.

 Whole cell bacterial bioreporters are bacteria specifically engineered to react to the presence of chemical signals with the production of an easily quantifiable marker protein.They can be used as simple alternative measuring methods for environmental pollutants or toxicity.
-Current projects focus on integrating bioreporter strains in microfluidics platforms, on mutagenizing regulatory proteins in order to achieve new effector recognition capabilities, on developing multisensor platforms, and on field-testing of biosensors.
+Current projects focus on integrating bioreporter strains in microfluidics platforms, on mutagenizing sensory proteins in order to achieve new effector recognition capabilities, on developing multisensor platforms, and on field-testing of biosensors.

 For their work on the development of a bacterial bioreporter assay for arsenic, Jan Roelof van der Meer, Hauke Harms and Mona Wells (from the UFZ Centre for Environmental Research in Leipzig) were awarded the 2010 Erwin Schrödinger Price.